Twin Cities Life

 When it comes to work, the Twin Cities has a strong and diversified economy.
 This broad base helps us weather economic bumps better than most, and in 2018 our unemployment rate is among US leaders at 2.7%.
 We have large employers in retail (Target, Best Buy), medical (Medtronic, St. Jude Medical, UnitedHealth, Ecolab), higher ed (U of Minnesota, Macalester, Hamline, Augsburg, St. Catherine, Concordia), food (General Mills, Land O Lakes, Cargill, Supervalu, CHS), finance (US Bank, Ameriprise, Thrivent) and manufacturing (3M, Valspar).
 We also have an innovative startup culture and thousands of small businesses.

 TWIN CITIES AT A GLANCE

-- Top 10: We’re “midwestern modest” around here so you may not have heard, but just a few of our Top 10s in recent years: BEST PLACE TO LIVE IN THE US, Residents with College Education (#7, at 32%), Most Bike-Friendly City (#1), America’s Most Literate Cities (#3 AND #7), Healthiest Cities (#2), Kid-Friendly Cities (#9) and Cleanest Cities (#4 in the World!)
+- Top 10: We’re “midwestern modest” around here so you may not have heard, but just a few of our Top 10s in recent years: Best Places to Live in the US (#9), Cleanest City in America (#1), Most Bike-Friendly States (#2), America’s Most Literate Cities (#3 AND #9), Best Cities to Raise a Family (#8), and Best States for Overall Well-Being (#4).

 - Climate: Yes, it gets cold!
 We’re the coldest major city in the U.S, with an average high of 24 in January and 45 inches of snow annually.
 As any Minnesotan would tell you, just get the right clothes, get on out there and ski / skate / sled / snowmobile / ice fish!
 What fewer folks know is that our summers are AMAZING, with average highs of 83 in July.